 A sales strategy ensures you’re attracting new customers while retaining existing ones.
 It gives you the competitive advantage you need to increase your brand reach and bring in consistent profits to impact your bottom line.

 In this article, we’ll explore why you need a sales strategy and give you five steps to build a stellar sales strategy.
 From identifying your target audience to setting up a streamlined workflow, you’ll walk away with key takeaways to multiply your revenue.

 What Is A Sales Strategy?

 Study.com defines the sales strategy for a product or service as the way to reach new customers and increase sales.
-An effective sales strategy includes creating a well-researched sales plan, training a team of professionals, determining the best type of sales force, and more.
+An effective sales strategy includes creating a well-researched sales plan, training programs for sales professionals, determining the best type of sales force, and more.